meker12/commerce-channels.en/help/amazon-sales-channel/common-order-processing.md

 ---
 title: Common Order Processing Tasks
-description: Use the corresponding Commerce orders created for Amazon orders to manage order activity and processing in the Commerce Admin.
+description: Use the corresponding [!DNL Commerce] orders created for Amazon orders to manage order activity and processing in the [!UICONTROL Commerce] Admin.
 ---

 # Common order processing tasks

 [[!DNL Commerce] order processing](https://docs.magento.com/user-guide/sales/order-processing.html){target="_blank"} can manage your Amazon orders, including emailing the buyer, fulfilling the order (shipping), issuing credits/refunds, adding comments, and more.
 To manage your Amazon orders, your [**Import Amazon Orders**](./order-settings.md) setting must be set to `Enabled` so that corresponding [!DNL Commerce] orders are created when Amazon orders are received.
-Amazon order information shows in the *Recent Orders* section of the store dashboard.
+Amazon order information shows in the *[!UICONTROL Recent Orders]* section of the store dashboard.

-When enabled, corresponding [!DNL Commerce] orders are created for Amazon orders, and the Amazon order number shows in the _Order Number_ column.
+When enabled, corresponding [!DNL Commerce] orders are created for Amazon orders, and the Amazon order number shows in the _[!UICONTROL Order Number]_ column.
 If a corresponding [!DNL Commerce] order is created, click the order number to open the order in the [!DNL Commerce] [order processing](https://docs.magento.com/user-guide/sales/order-processing.html){target="_blank"} page.
 You can manage the order as you do your other [[!DNL Commerce] order processing](https://docs.magento.com/user-guide/sales/order-processing.html){target="_blank"}.

-The [!DNL Commerce] order number does not show with the _Recent Orders_ information.
-The [!DNL Commerce] order number only shows when you click the Order Number on the store dashboard and open the order in [[!DNL Commerce] order processing](https://docs.magento.com/user-guide/sales/order-processing.html){target="_blank"}.
-When viewing the [!DNL Commerce] order, the Amazon Order number appears in the *Payment & Shipping Method* section.
-It also includes options to *View or Cancel Amazon Order* and *View all Amazon Orders*, depending on the order shipping status.
+The [!DNL Commerce] order number does not show with the _[!UICONTROL Recent Orders]_ information.
+The [!DNL Commerce] order number only shows when you click the order number on the store dashboard and open the order in [[!DNL Commerce] order processing](https://docs.magento.com/user-guide/sales/order-processing.html){target="_blank"}.
+When viewing the [!DNL Commerce] order, the Amazon Order number appears in the *[!UICONTROL Payment & Shipping Method]* section.
+It also includes options to *[!UICONTROL View or Cancel Amazon Order]* and *[!UICONTROL View all Amazon Orders]*, depending on the order shipping status.

 See [cancel an unshipped order](./cancel-unshipped-order.md).